UK invoice checklist for service businesses

 Treating "I've paid" as confirmed payment

-EXAMPLE INVOICE
+SAMPLE INVOICE

-Example UK service invoice
+Sample UK service invoice

 From checklist to invoice

-- Invoice fields are easy to check
+- Invoice details are easy to check

 - VAT is shown only when applicable